Fusion Party: Fusion Party in South Dakota

-In South Dakota, the Fusion Party was a short-lived political party that existed in the late 19th and early 20th century.
+In South Dakota, the Fusion Party was a short-lived political party that existed in the late 19th and early 20th centuries.
 The party was formed in 1896 from an alliance of Democrats, Free Silver Republicans, and Populists who were opposed to the platform of the state Republican Party.
 A total of 56 Fusion Party representatives were elected to the state legislature during its brief existence.
-In addition, Senator Richard F. Pettigrew, who served from 1889–1901, was the Fusion Party candidate for Senate in 1900, having left the Republican Party to join the Silver Republicans in 1896.
+In addition, Senator Richard F. Pettigrew, who served from 1889 to 1901, was the Fusion Party candidate for the Senate in 1900, having left the Republican Party to join the Silver Republicans in 1896.
 South Dakota Governor Andrew E. Lee was also an elected to his second term as a Fusionist.

 Fusion Party in Nevada

 In the very early 20th century, a coalition of Nevada Democrats and Silverites called themselves the Fusion Party upon the insistence of Francis G. Newlands, who wanted to emphasize the need for fusion between the two groups if he wanted to hope for victory in the 1902 election.
 Fusion clubs were established in a number of counties throughout Nevada, and, despite a few temporary setbacks, a successful fusion of the two parties in the state did occur, and Newlands was elected Senator.